 The GFCI circuit breaker will NOT reduce shock hazard if contact is made between a HOT load wire and a neutral wire or two HOT load wires.

-The GFCI circuit breaker provides protection only to the circuit to which it is connected.
+GFCI circuit breakers provide protection only to the circuit to which it is connected.
 It does NOT provide protection to any other circuit.